FAIRplus/the-fair-cookbook/content/recipes/infrastructure/gupri_matched.md

-HTTP uses Domain Name System (DNS) to decide which computer (i.e. which [IP address](https://en.wikipedia.org/wiki/IP_address)) to contact and ask for content regarding the URL (URL_TO_INSERT_RECORD https://fairsharing.org/FAIRsharing.9d38e2)  you want to resolve.
+HTTP uses Domain Name System (DNS) to decide which computer (i.e. which [IP address](https://en.wikipedia.org/wiki/IP_address)) to contact and ask for content regarding the URL (URL_TO_INSERT_RECORD_3734 https://fairsharing.org/FAIRsharing.9d38e2)  you want to resolve.

-DNS uses the concept of hierarch (URL_TO_INSERT_RECORD https://fairsharing.org/FAIRsharing.52b22c) ical domains to resolve URL (URL_TO_INSERT_RECORD https://fairsharing.org/FAIRsharing.9d38e2) s.
+DNS uses the concept of hierarch (URL_TO_INSERT_RECORD_3736 https://fairsharing.org/FAIRsharing.52b22c) ical domains to resolve URL (URL_TO_INSERT_RECORD_3735 https://fairsharing.org/FAIRsharing.9d38e2) s.
 > (Learn more about subdomains here: [https://en.wikipedia.org/wiki/Subdomain](https://en.wikipedia.org/wiki/Subdomain))

-For example, you might want to resolve the following URL (URL_TO_INSERT_RECORD https://fairsharing.org/FAIRsharing.9d38e2) :
+For example, you might want to resolve the following URL (URL_TO_INSERT_RECORD_3737 https://fairsharing.org/FAIRsharing.9d38e2) :

 http://en.wikipedia.org/wiki/Enzyme_Commission_number

-This will make your computer first look up who is responsible for managing "org" (the top-level domain), and ask there who is responsible for managing the domain "wikiped (URL_TO_INSERT_RECORD https://fairsharing.org/FAIRsharing.31385c) ia.org", and finally who is responsible for managing "en.wikiped (URL_TO_INSERT_RECORD https://fairsharing.org/FAIRsharing.31385c) ia.org".
+This will make your computer first look up who is responsible for managing "org" (the top-level domain), and ask there who is responsible for managing the domain "wikiped (URL_TO_INSERT_RECORD_3738 https://fairsharing.org/FAIRsharing.31385c) ia.org", and finally who is responsible for managing "en.wikiped (URL_TO_INSERT_RECORD_3739 https://fairsharing.org/FAIRsharing.31385c) ia.org".
 All responses might yield different computer systems, i.e. IP addresses.

 This principle can thus be used to delegate authority.
-In an enterprise context, this might be used to delegate authority within hierarch (URL_TO_INSERT_RECORD https://fairsharing.org/FAIRsharing.52b22c) y:
+In an enterprise context, this might be used to delegate authority within hierarch (URL_TO_INSERT_RECORD_3740 https://fairsharing.org/FAIRsharing.52b22c) y:

 http://my-department.my-enterprise.com/my-resource

-can be understood  in the following sense: "my-enterprise" allowed "my-department" to "mint", i.e. generate / provide / resolve, URL (URL_TO_INSERT_RECORD https://fairsharing.org/FAIRsharing.9d38e2) s over the internet.
+can be understood  in the following sense: "my-enterprise" allowed "my-department" to "mint", i.e. generate / provide / resolve, URL (URL_TO_INSERT_RECORD_3741 https://fairsharing.org/FAIRsharing.9d38e2) s over the internet.

-If even more granularity / hierarch (URL_TO_INSERT_RECORD https://fairsharing.org/FAIRsharing.52b22c) y is desired, an URL (URL_TO_INSERT_RECORD https://fairsharing.org/FAIRsharing.9d38e2)  may also look like this:
+If even more granularity / hierarch (URL_TO_INSERT_RECORD_3743 https://fairsharing.org/FAIRsharing.52b22c) y is desired, an URL (URL_TO_INSERT_RECORD_3742 https://fairsharing.org/FAIRsharing.9d38e2)  may also look like this:

 http://my-team.my-department.my-enterprise.com/my-resource